- Last updated:

 Nambour Special Entertainment Precinct (SEP) is only the second precinct of its kind in Queensland.
 Council endorsed the precinct for inclusion in the Sunshine Coast Planning Scheme 2014 in early 2020.

-Council offers a range of free and paid development advice services.
+To learn more about what planning and building approvals you may need, Council offers a range of free and paid development advice services.
 You can also use the fees estimate calculator to get an idea of fees for your proposed development.

 By seeking advice in the early stages of a proposal, you can ensure you address all identified development issues.
 This can improve the quality of your application.
 It can also streamline assessment time frames and reduce costs.